Skip to main content

 Non-Sporting Group

 The last one is a bit of a non-specific, catch-all group that features Dalmatians and poodles.
-While you’ll find a wide variety here, they were all bred to do something; it’s just not necessarily a task that fits nicely into the other categories.
+While you’ll discover a wide variety here, they were all bred to do something; it’s just not necessarily a task that fits nicely into the other categories.
 Popular pups like bulldogs and Shiba Inus along with other more rare types, such as the unique Xolo (Mexican hairless dog), all belong here.

 On top of this list, the AKC tracks other non-recognized dogs as part of its Foundation Stock Service breeds and its Miscellaneous Class.
 Additionally, it now welcomes mutts in the AKC Canine Partners Program that lets all buddies compete in activities.
 So where does your pet fit in?
 If you don’t know their breed background, consider doing a genetic test or asking an expert (like your vet) to start.
 Then you can look at the various groups their parents or grandparents were a part of and see if any of it jumps out at you.